-204-Directions in notices
+204 Directions in notices

-A direction included in an improvement notice or prohibition notice may-
+A direction included in an improvement notice, prohibition notice or prohibited asbestos notice may-

-- (a) refer to a code of practice; and - (b) offer the person to whom it is issued a choice of ways in which to remedy the contravention.
+- (a) refer to a code of practice, and - (b) offer the person to whom it is issued a choice of measures to take or ways in which to remedy the contravention.

-205-Recommendations in notice
+205 Recommendations in notice

-- (1) An improvement notice or prohibition notice may include recommendations. - (2) It is not an offence to fail to comply with recommendations in a notice.
+- (1) An improvement notice, prohibition notice or prohibited asbestos notice may include recommendations. - (2) It is not an offence to fail to comply with recommendations in a notice.

-206-Changes to notice by inspector
+206 Changes to notice